Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Experiments and Discussion

 \subsection{Analysis of Probabilistic Module}

-The last row of Table \ref{tab:ablation} shows the performance of PrERDT.
-It may be noted when we used the probabilistic module on ERDT, i.e., for the PrERDT model, the recall decreased more than the improvement in the precision and specificity (refer to the last two rows of Table \ref{tab:ablation}).
-Consequently, the balanced accuracy and the F-measure were decreased for PrERDT.
-However, the motivation for introducing the probabilistic module is to enhance precision while making only minimal concessions in recall, ultimately leading to improved balanced accuracy and the F-measure.
+The last row of Table \ref{tab:ablation} shows the performance of PrERDT, where we used the probabilistic module on ERDT.
+In PrERDT, the recall decreased more than the improvement in the precision and specificity (refer to the last two rows of Table \ref{tab:ablation}).
+Consequently, the ${\cal{BA}}$ and the ${\cal{FM}}$ were decreased for PrERDT.
+However, the motivation for introducing the probabilistic module is to enhance precision while making only minimal concessions in recall, ultimately leading to improved ${\cal{BA}}$ and ${\cal{FM}}$.
 The reason behind obtaining the counterintuitive outcome can be elucidated by referring to Fig. \ref{fig:hitRatio}.
 The performance of our probabilistic module highly relies on accurately identifying the first genre through ERDT.
-However, according to Fig. \ref{fig:hitRatio}, the hit ratio of the ERDT model for identifying the first genre is 0.7701.
+However, according to Fig. \ref{fig:hitRatio}, the hit ratio (refer to Section \ref{subsubsec:proposed_probabilistic}) of the ERDT model for identifying the first genre is 0.7701.
 Consequently, the PrERDT model sometimes discarded the correctly predicted second and third genres due to its dependency on the erroneously predicted first genre, thus causing a decline in recall.

 To validate the correctness of our hypothesis, we conducted an additional experiment on different subsets of test data where the hit ratio is notably high.
 Table \ref{tab:prob_analysis} shows the performance of our probabilistic module for five different subsets of test data characterized by a high hit ratio.
-As observed from Table \ref{tab:prob_analysis}, the precision for the PrERDT model exhibited improvement when compared to the ERDT model without compromising the recall value.
-Consequently, this enhancement translated into improved balanced accuracy and F-measure metrics for the PrERDT model.
+As observed from Table \ref{tab:prob_analysis}, the precision for the PrERDT model exhibited improvement when compared to the ERDT without compromising the recall value.
+Consequently, this enhancement translated into improved ${\cal{BA}}$ and ${\cal{FM}}$ for the PrERDT model.
 These findings underscore the effectiveness of our probabilistic module.
+The analysis of performance stagnation in PrERDT, attributed to incomprehensible posters and indistinguishable genres, as well as its limitations, is discussed in Supplementary Appendix D.